nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 <!-- This is left-side text 5-->
 # [Two local transmission chains circulating in Senegal](https://nextstrain.org/ncov/2020-04-02?c=division&d=tree,map&f_country=Senegal&f_region=Africa&label=clade:A2a&p=grid&r=division)

 Here, we see two clusters of cases from Senegal.
-Each of these two clusters is more closely related to samples from other parts of the world than to each other, which indicates that they are the result of 2 independent introductions.
+These clusters do not group together, which indicates that they were the result of at least two separate introductions.
+Each of these clusters consists of closely related cases sampled across a short period of time, consistent with local transmission.
 <br><br>
-The cluster shown towards the top of the tree consists of closely related cases, all sampled in Dakar between February 28 -- March 4.
+The cluster shown towards the top of the tree consists cases sampled in Dakar between February 28 -- March 4.
-This suggests that hCoV-19 has been circulating locally in Dakar for about 1 month.
+This suggests that hCoV-19 has been likely circulating locally in Dakar for at least 1 month.
 <br><br>
 In the middle of the tree is a cluster of cases sampled in Touba between March 10 -- March 12.
 This suggests that hCoV-19 may have been circulating in Touba for around 3 weeks.